ruapotato/Lavinder/docs/manual/install/slackware.rst

 Using slpkg (third party package manager)
 =========================================

-The easy way to install Qtile is with `slpkg <https://github.com/dslackw/slpkg>`_.
+The easy way to install Lavinder is with `slpkg <https://github.com/dslackw/slpkg>`_.
 For example:

 .. code-block:: bash